magepeopleteam/tour-booking-manager/readme.txt

 * New: `TTBM_Function::is_timewise_stock_enabled()`, `get_timewise_stock()`, `get_timewise_slot_availability()` and `get_timewise_sold()`.
 * Improved: The WooCommerce fallback shim degrades gracefully — an unknown method returns false and an unknown property null — so `function_exists('WC') && WC()->something()` guards short-circuit instead of fataling.
 Use `TTBM_Global_Function::has_woocommerce()` to branch on WooCommerce actually being active.
 * Improved: Slot meta holding a malformed row no longer takes the tour page down with a fatal on PHP 8.
+* New: `ttbm_lazy_icon_picker` filter — return false to render the icon picker inline again instead of loading it on first open.
+* New: `TTBM_Select_Icon_image::render_icon_picker_markup()` renders the picker body, and the `ttbm_icon_picker` admin-ajax action serves it to the browser (nonce plus `edit_posts`).
+* New: `window.ttbmAutosaveHandlesSave` is set by the tour editor auto-save module when it owns the save.
+Anything hooking the save buttons should stand down while it is true, rather than preparing or persisting the form a second time.

 = 2.2.0 – 28 July 2026 =